vossisboss/pvdjango/README.md

 ### _Venv_

 If you already have Python installed on your machine, you can create a local virtual environment using `venv`.
-Open your command line andnavigate to the directory you want to build your project in.
+Open your command line and navigate to the directory you want to build your project in.
 Then enter the following commands to creative a virtual environment.

 ```
 python